 Open PISA is a project of The Center for Internet Research and The Trump Foundation.
 It aims to explore the PISA data.
-The PISA test collects large amounts of data, however because of the natural complexity of the database it is not accessable to most educators.
-Using data science technology, this site simplafies the statistical anaysis and thus is a unique site that enble educators to view the database and use the information gathered in the PISA tests.
+The PISA test collects large amounts of data, however because of the natural complexity of the database it is not accessible to most educators.
+Using data science technology, this site simplifies the statistical analysis and thus is a unique site that enable educators to view the database and use the information gathered in the PISA tests.

 Open PISA includes:

 Dashboard - It will appear at all times on the upper part of the screen and includes the different fields of analysis:

 Index of economic, social and cultural status (ESCS).
 The status is being determined by the OECD’s scale that takes into account information gathered from students, School Principals and the Test conductor in each state.

 The questionnaires: The year, Subject, Field and Question.